 A student is expected to meet with this committee at least once a year, and more often if the committee so requires.
+The student is responsible for submitting to the GCTS each year an Annual Report Form which must be completed and approved by their supervisory committee during the annual meeting.
+See §C1.5.

 At each meeting, the Supervisory Committee will assess the student's progress in the program and provide advice on future work.
 In each of two consecutive meetings, if a student's Supervisory Committee reports that the student's progress is unsatisfactory, the college may recommend to the GCTS the termination of registration and eligibility of that student.
-A student who encounters difficulties arranging a meeting of this committee should consult the GCTS Director in advance of the relevant deadline for doing so.
+A student who encounters difficulties arranging a meeting of this committee should consult the Associate Director, Graduate Programs in advance of the relevant deadline for doing so.
 A student who, through their own neglect, fails to meet with the Supervisory Committee in a given year will be considered to have received an unsatisfactory progress report from the committee.